HealthRex/mast/docs/contributing.md

 # Contributing to the Leaderboard

 This guide explains how to contribute new benchmarks, test cases, or improvements to the leaderboard validation system.
+This is for the internal MAST team only.

 ## Adding a New Benchmark